-What is the most important information for me to know about XALKORI?
+What is the most important information I should know about XALKORI?

-Liver problems - XALKORI may cause life-threatening and/or fatal liver injury.
-Your doctor should do blood tests every month to check your liver while you are taking XALKORI.
+Liver problems.
+XALKORI may cause life-threatening or fatal liver injury.
+Your doctor should do blood tests at least every month to check your liver while you are taking XALKORI.
 Tell your doctor right away if you get any of the following:

 - your skin or the whites of your eyes turn yellow

 - your urine turns dark or brown (tea color)

 - you have nausea or vomiting

 - you have a decreased appetite

 - you have pain on the right side of your stomach

 - you bleed or bruise more easily than normal